Plug or Pump — compare EV vs petrol cost per km (Australia), same transparency: plugorpump.app

 Tariff inflation is not a forecast from your retailer.
 The chart applies the same compounded annual rate to retail and feed-in (and to petrol in EV mode) as a simple sensitivity: nominal prices often drift with general inflation and network or policy changes.
 The default 2.5%/yr is in the ballpark of long-run Australian CPI and headline electricity retail price movements in national statistics (e.g. ABS Consumer Price Index series for electricity; ACCC and AER publish market-level trends that vary by year, state, and tariff).
 Use it as a dial—raise or lower it if you expect sharper bill rises or flatter tariffs in your area.

-Compare other stacks (annual $/yr, dashed)
+Compare other setups (annual $/yr, dashed)

 Scenario Comparison